miklevin/Pipulate.com/software.md

 from spiderverse import *
 ```

-This would be a mess.
-If you did that, you would only end up with one
+If you did that, all instances of spider-people would collide and only Chuck
-spider-person because all instances would collide in the same namespace and
-only the last one technically imported would survive &#151; probably Chuck
-Norris Spiderman.
-In order to have all he spider-people in the same main
+Norris Spiderman would survive.
+In order to have all he spider-people in the
-namespace without having to type spiderverse all the time, you'd use the
+same main namespace without having to type the long word "spiderverse" all the
-rename-on-import trick that pandas and numpy always do:
+time, you'd use the rename-on-import trick that pandas and numpy always do:

 ```python
 import pandas as pd